What is a Competitive Analysis and How to Do One

 September 2, 2022

-Last Updated On
+Updated On

 A social media competitive analysis is a perfect vessel to gather actionable Competitive Insights for your team, and we’ll show you exactly how to do one.

-What is a Competitive Analysis?
+What Is a Competitive Analysis?

-Why is a Competitive Analysis Important?
+Why Is a Competitive Analysis Important?

-What to Include in Your Competitive Analysis
+What To Include in Your Competitive Analysis

 So, how do you set competitive benchmarks?
 In order to ensure your analysis is productive, it’s important to identify what exactly you want to know and compare.
 While this can be completely unique depending on what your brand needs, here are some examples of things you may want to consider: